-Previous to her work with Dandelion and the Wildflower Network, Lindy worked in a variety of educational settings, most recently in administration at Duke University.
+Previous to her work with Dandelion and the Wildflower Network, Lindy worked in a variety of educational settings.
 As an undergraduate student at Fairfield University, Lindy researched the implementation of Montessori preschools in post-Soviet educational systems to help aid the development of global citizens and critical thinkers.
-This in turn led to a Fulbright Scholarship in Martin, Slovakia as a guest lecturer at a secondary school, Gymnázium Viliama Paulinyho Tótha.
+This led to a Fulbright Scholarship in Martin, Slovakia as a guest lecturer at a public secondary school.
 Lindy’s love of Montessori philosophy and lifelong learning grew when she returned to the U.S. and worked at Walnut Park Montessori School in Newton, MA.
 She received her primary Montessori certification through the New England Montessori Teacher Education Center in 2012 under the direction of Bonnie LaMothe.

 Lindy helped found and open Dandelion Montessori in September 2015 and is continually inspired by the passion of those she works with to use Montessori education as a catalyst for local and global change.
 Her personal mission is that every person who walks in or out the doors at Dandelion is able to witness and embrace the amazing faculties of children who have an incredible amount to contribute to the world.

-Families will participate in several classroom observations.
-Any family member can attend these observation sessions, which allow family members to witness the Montessori environment in action, act as a guest of their child, and practice the art of Montessori observation.
+Families will be invited to attend at least one in-class observation session (9:30am-11:30am) over the course of the school year.
+These sessions provide an opportunity for parents or family members to witness the Montessori environment in action, act as a guest of their child, and practice the art of Montessori observation.

-Parent education evenings with our teachers provide the opportunity for parents to deepen their understanding of Montessori philosophy and how it informs their child’s experience at school and at home.
-These nights have been a key community touch point for parents this year, and will continue to be structured to promote social interaction and support alongside education and guidance from our teachers.
+Family education meetings with the teachers provide the opportunity for families to deepen their understanding of Montessori philosophy and how it informs their child’s experience at school and at home.